Explained by Jeanine M. Schmidt and Bruce M. Gamble

 On the choice of deposit models

-Paleozoic platform carbonate rocks in south-central Alaska are permissive for Kipushi-type deposits as defined by Cox and Bernstein (1986), because they were formed in an appropriate geologic setting (a continental platform or shelf with continental or passive margin rifting) and because they contain appropriate host rocks (dolostone, shale and shallow-water or platform carbonate rocks) for the deposit model.
+Paleozoic platform carbonate rocks in east-central Alaska are permissive for Kipushi-type deposits as defined by Cox and Bernstein (1986), because they were formed in an appropriate geologic setting (a continental platform or shelf with continental or passive margin rifting) and because they contain appropriate host rocks (dolostone, shale, and shallow-water or platform carbonate rocks) for the deposit model.
 Although no occurrences are known in this tract, correlative rocks in west-central Alaska host numerous strata-bound Zn prospects (informally called the Reef Ridge district) in carbonate rocks.

 On the delineation of permissive tracts

 This tract consists of areas locally underlain by Cambrian to Devonian shallow-water facies platform carbonate rocks of the Nixon Fork and Minchumina terranes (Patton and others, 1994).
 Locally, Pb and Zn anomalies are in stream-sediment and panned-concentrate samples in west-central Alaska.
 Sphalerite, chalcopyrite, cinnabar, pyrite and malachite were identified in some stream-sediment concentrate samples.

 Important examples of this type of deposit

 Examples of carbonate-hosted base-metal deposits occur in equivalent rocks in the Reef Ridge district in the Medfra quadrangle of west-central Alaska (Schmidt, 1997).

 On the numerical estimates made